 (See also Overview of Bacterial Skin Infections.)

 There are three subtypes of necrotizing soft tissue infection (NSTI):

 Type I NSTI, typically involving the torso and perineum, results from a polymicrobial infection usually including group A streptococci (eg, Streptococcus pyogenes) and a mixture of aerobic and anaerobic bacteria (eg, Bacteroides species).
 These organisms typically extend to subcutaneous tissue from a contiguous ulcer or infection, or after trauma.
 Streptococci can arrive from a remote site of infection via the bloodstream.
 Perineal involvement (also called Fournier gangrene) is usually a complication of recent surgery, perirectal abscess, periurethral gland infection, or retroperitoneal infection resulting from perforated abdominal viscera.
 Patients with diabetes are at particular risk of type I NSTI.
 Type I infections often produce gas in the soft tissue, making its manifestation similar to that of gas gangrene (clostridial myonecrosis), which is a monomicrobial infection (1).

-Type II NSTI is most commonly caused by group A beta-hemolytic streptococci; Staphylococcus aureus is the second most common pathogen.
+Type II NSTI is monomicrobial and is most commonly caused by group A beta-hemolytic streptococci; Staphylococcus aureus is the second most common pathogen.
 Patients tend to be younger with few documented health problems but may have a history of IV drug use, trauma, or recent surgery.
 The infection has the potential for rapid local spread and systemic complications such as toxic shock.

 Type III NSTI is usually associated with aquatic injuries sustained in warmer coastal areas.
 Vibrio vulnificus is the usual pathogen.
 Type III infections share clinical similarities to type II infections and may spread rapidly.